 In Iceland, one in ten people will publish a book during their lifetime.
 Even though Iceland has a small population, there is an active writers’ community, and more books are published per capita than anywhere else in the world.
-Especially crime novel sales are booming.
+Crime novel and Nordic fantasy sales are booming.
 Iceland’s vast landscape and harsh weather have probably contributed to the rich history of storytelling.
 Let’s dive into some contemporary Icelandic novels.

 Hotel Silence by Auður Ava Ólafsdóttir